 - Help relieve pain and discomfort of diabetic neuropathy.

-My personal recommendation is Grape Seed Extract by BestSource Nutrition for use as a natural supplement.
-Why I liked the Grape Seed Extract from BestSource Nutrition is because this uses a unique water based enzyme technology for extraction to maintain natural high quality Grape Seed Extract.
+My recommendation is Grape Seed Extract by BestSource Nutrition for use as a natural supplement.
+Why I liked the Grape Seed Extract from BestSource Nutrition is because this uses unique water-based enzyme technology for extraction to maintain natural high-quality Grape Seed Extract.
 With more studies that emerge on grape seed and its benefits, it becomes clearer they grape seed extract has enormous health benefits.
-Grape seeds improve flexibility in joints, arteries and body tissues such as the heart and colon.
-It also helps in improved blood circulation by strengthening the capillaries, arteries and veins.
+Grape seeds improve flexibility in joints, arteries, and body tissues such as the heart and colon.
+It also helps in improved blood circulation by strengthening the capillaries, arteries, and veins.
 Grape Seed Extract is natural and has no side effects.